andyatkinson/andyatkinson.github.io/_posts/2024-09-24-solid-cache-rails-postgresql.md

 ## Trying out Solid Cache
 We’ll use the Rideshare app, which is on GitHub, and used throughout the book High Performance PostgreSQL for Rails.
 This will be a place to add the gem, kick the tires, and explore some of the features.

-After adding the gem, this command was ran to add the migrations.
+After adding the gem, run the migrations command below.
 ```sh
 railties:install:migrations FROM=solid_cache
 ```